-The GFSC issued the Code in final form on 30 September 2011, it was amended on 18 February 2016 by the addition of Appendix 3.
+The GFSC issued the Code in final form on 30 September 2011, it was amended on 18 February 2016 by the addition of Appendix 3 and further amended in 2021 with reference to climate change.

 &lt;sup>1 Please note that Appendix 3 which relates only to Licensed Insurers contains only principles of good corporate governance and does not contain guidance which relates to those principles.